-Program Coordinator - 1.00 FTE
+Associate Scientist 1 - 1.00 FTE

-This position will provide direct coordination of all aspects of the project implementation, work with the communities, engage different partners, and act as the primary point of contact between the research team and the rural communities as well as other IAs.
-This person will collaborate in the planning, designing, and production of the social marketing instructional products to include the messages, educational videos, and associated aids.
+This position will provide direct coordination of all aspects of the project implementation, work with the communities, engage different partners, and act as the primary point of contact between the research team and the rural communities, and other IAs.
+This person will collaborate in the planning, designing and production of the social marketing instructional products to include the messages, educational videos and associated aids.
 This position will develop and review all nutrition-related content to ensure scientific integrity and provide scientific expertise for analysis.
-This person will work with the rest of the team in the implementation and evaluation of the project and will contribute to the interpretation of the monitoring and evaluation data, including development of recommendations based on the findings; ensure data quality; and assist in writing the final reports.
-This position will lead the PSA campaign.
+This person will work with the rest of the team in the implementation and evaluation of the project and will contribute to the interpretation of the monitoring and evaluation data, including development of recommendations based on the findings; ensure data quality and assist in writing the final reports.